varqox/latte/README.md

 ## Backend
 Compiler backend is x86_64 in Intel flavor (NASM is used for assembly).
 So far it is quite simple and without optimizations.
 Nonetheless, everything (including memory reclaiming) seems to work.

+Compilation of assembly is done in three steps:
+- running `NASM` to compile assembly into an object file (`*.o`)
+- stripping local symbols using `strip` because `NASM` always puts local labels into the symbol table which is totally unnecessary
+- linking object file into executable using `gcc`

 ### Calling convention
 Arguments are passed on the stack, in a similar way that is in x86 C ABI.